Heidi W. Durrow

-Heidi W. Durrow (born June 21, 1969) is an American writer, author of best-seller The Girl Who Fell From the Sky, and the winner of the 2008 PEN/Bellwether Prize for Socially-Engaged Fiction.
+Heidi W. Durrow (born June 21, 1969) is an American writer, author of best-seller The Girl Who Fell from the Sky, and the winner of the 2008 PEN/Bellwether Prize for Socially Engaged Fiction.

-Biography

-Early life and education
+Life and education

 Durrow, the daughter of a Danish immigrant and an African-American Air Force man, grew up in part overseas in Turkey, Germany, and Denmark.
 In 1980 her family settled in Portland, Oregon, where she attended Jefferson High School.
 She majored in English at Stanford University and wrote a weekly column for the Stanford Daily, graduating in 1991 with Honors.
 She continued her education at Columbia University Graduate School of Journalism and received a M.S. in 1992.
 She then attended Yale Law School and received her J.D. in 1995.

 Career

 Durrow's career began at Cravath, Swaine & Moore in New York City, where she worked as a corporate litigator on antitrust, commercial contracts, and employment discrimination cases.
 She left Cravath in 1997 to pursue a literary career.

 Durrow worked as a consultant to the National Basketball Association and National Football League as a Life Skills trainer from 2000 to 2006.

 Durrow was a host of the award-winning weekly podcast Mixed Chicks Chat focused on issues of being racially and culturally mixed.

 In 2008 Durrow became a founder of the now defunct Mixed Roots Film & Literary Festival.
 The Festival—which ran from 2008 to 2012—celebrated stories of the Mixed experience including stories about biracial identity, transracially adopted families, and interracial and intercultural relationships and friendships.
 The Festival presented films, readings, workshops, a family event, and the largest West Coast "((Loving Day celebration))".

 Durrow created a new festival called the Mixed Remixed Festival which premiered June 14, 2014.

 Durrow was named a Power 100 Leader by Ebony Magazine in 2010 and was nominated for a 2011 NAACP Image Award for Outstanding Literary Debut.